opensourceame/slim-vscode-extension/README.md

 # Slim/Trim Language Support for VS Code

-A comprehensive VS Code extension that provides syntax highlightin, formatting and code folding for Slim and Trim templates.
+A comprehensive VS Code extension that provides syntax highlighting, formatting and code folding for Slim and Trim templates.

 ## Features